tinkerhub/TinkerHub-Learning-Paths/content/html-css/index.md

 But as I mentioned at the beginning of this path, Layout is just a part of the equation.
 To be able to make a useful web app, you'll need to know a lot of javascript as well.
 Feel free to take a look at the [Front End Web Development](https://github.com/aka8921/TinkerHub-Learning-Paths/blob/main/learning/Frontend%20Web%20Development/Readme.md) path now that you have a good understanding of HTML and CSS.

-:heart_eyes: All the best :smile:
+😍 All the best 😊